ianneub/php_backup_s3/README.markdown

 ### Hourly backups

 You can optionally run the backups every hour.
-For now it will store the full 24 backup sets per day as a group according to the above schedule.
-In the future I want to remove a lot of the hourly backups to save space.
+Hourly backups will be available for the last 72 hours.
+Beyond that, Midnight (00) hour backups will be available according to the backup deletion schedule outlined above.

 ### Requirements